Leaaaf/weatherment.io/Node_RestFul_API/readme.md

 ### _ HOST _/mock/temperatures

 # TESTING
+Before testing the app you have to start the server.
+- In the main directory run the command 'node app.js'
-In main directory run the command 'mocha test.js'
+- In the main directory run the command 'mocha test.js'